 The phrase "This Intangible Existence" refers to the inner man, the spirit, or the pneuma.
-It is the part of the person that dosen't exist in this realm.
-It's the part of the human that we can't see; it's the part of us that is gone from the earth whenever we are dead; when this intangible existence is gone the body is all that remains.
+It is the part of the person that doesn’t exist in this realm.
+It's the part of the human that we can't see; it's the part of us that leaves this earth when we die; when this intangible existence is gone, the body is all that remains.

 It also refers to the artistic realm, thought, and the mind's creative space.
-Every thing that humans create exists in the mind as an idea.
+Everything that humans create exists first in the mind as an idea.
 The arts originate within this intangible existence.

 Finally, and most simply, it refers to the internet and cyberspace.
-In recent human history, the world wide web and our devices have become incredibly influential, and has become this intangible existence in which we congregate.
+In recent human history, the world wide web and our devices have become incredibly influential — this intangible existence in which we congregate.

 About the Artist